cirosantilli/x86-bare-metal-examples/segmentation.md

 selector.
 It does, however, generate an exception when a segment register holding a null selector is used to access memory.
 A null selector can be used to initialize unused segment registers.
 Loading the CS or SS register with a null segment selector causes a general-protection exception (#GP) to be generated.

+I think this means that it is impossible to use the first entry.
+So you can do whatever you want with it?

 ### Effect on memory access